 We chose a shade from Lowes (to save some money) that matched "White Shadow" in a sample size.
 That was a good idea because the color was a poor match!

 We thought it was white!
 Perplexed, I held the paint chips to the ceiling in the best lighting I could find.
 Hmm....my first guess was the whites on the far right, but those were obviously wrong.
 What could the correct color be?
-My husband went back and forth to the store.
+Back and forth to the store.
 After two or three samples that were clearly wrong, we tried a different approach.
 I went to the fb page for our community and did a search for a previous discussion on ceiling paint color and found the recommendation: Cool Platinum (the second color on the far left.
 They had to be kidding!
-Dubious, my husband bought more paint, again in a sample size.
+Dubious, more paint was purchased, again in a sample size.
 And they were right!
 It was nearly a perfect match!